Skip to content ↓

 Employers - Could You Help Our Students Understand More About The World Of Work?

 To enhance our careers programme, we are seeking employers to expand our network of companies and individuals who collaborate with us in school, can facilitate on-site visits, and could also offer work placements for year 12 students.
+This could involve speaking in an assembly for 10 minutes, speaking to small groups of students, running workshops or giving a virtual tour of your workplace.

 We are interested in all careers, from engineering to the arts!